denysboiko/denysboiko-cv/README.md

 * Created an interactive dashboard for content tag analysis (R Shiny)
 * Analyzing data consistency across different internal platforms

+### Data Analyst
-### REACH Initiative (ACTED)
+#### at REACH Initiative (ACTED)

 Dec 2016 - Nov 2017

 * Was responsible for overall data management and data analysis strategy in numerous research projects
-* Created an analysis framework for identifying tightly coupled socio-economic networks among the crisis-affected population (Network analysis and community detection algorithms)
+* Created an analysis framework for identifying tightly coupled socioeconomic networks among the crisis-affected population (Network analysis and community detection algorithms)
-* Developed a web application aimed at consolidating information on incidents that require a humanitarian response and its dissemination among UN agencies and humanitarian actors
+* Developed a web application to consolidate information on incidents requiring a humanitarian response and its dissemination among UN agencies and humanitarian actors
-* Led the design and development of several interactive web-mapping solutions and online dashboards to allow aid actors to access and analyze information in their programming easily
+* Led the design and development of several interactive web-mapping solutions and online dashboards that provided aid actors access and analytics of the information related to their programming
-* From scratch, created a course on data analysis tools and best practices for humanitarian aid actors and partnering organizations and successfully held several training sessions
+* Created a course on data analysis tools and best practices for humanitarian aid actors and partnering organizations from scratch and successfully held several training sessions

+### Data Analyst
-### Metinvest SMC
+#### at Metinvest SMC

 Jul 2015 - Dec 2016